PeterGamma/Alternatives-to-Pyloton-/README.md

-BLE for Rasperri PI or Linux PinePhone?

-There is no real-time Open Source Data aquisiton software available fot the Pyloton.
+There is no real-time Open Source Data aquisiton software available for the Pyloton.
 Integration into OpenSignals?

 https://forum.bitalino.com/viewtopic.php?f=19&p=2207#p2207